Get Tech Tips

-Service factor is an interesting motor rating that you will see on many motor data tags.
-It simply means how much additional “work” a motor can do or “load” it may be placed under for short periods of time without failure or overload.
+“Service factor” is an interesting motor rating that you will see on many motor data tags.
+It simply means how much additional “work” a motor can do or how much “load” it may be placed under for short periods of time without failure or overload.

-For example.
-The FLA or Full Load Amps of the motor above is 10.8 amps at 115 volts
+For example, the FLA or full load amps of the motor above is 10.8 amps at 115 volts.

-The Service Factor or S.F. is 1.5, which makes the Service Factor Amps 16.2 (rounded down to 16 on the motor tag) because 10.8 x 1.5 = 16.2
+The service factor or S.F. is 1.5, making the service factor amps 16.2 (rounded down to 16 on the motor tag) at 115v because 10.8 x 1.5 = 16.2.

-Don't confuse SFA with LRA (Locked Rotor Amps).
+Don't confuse SFA with LRA (locked rotor amps).
 LRA is the current the motor will draw when the rotor is stationary, such as during startup.
-Service Factor is simply a short term “fudge factor” that the motor has for short periods of higher than normal load.
+Service factor is simply a short-term “fudge factor” that the motor has for short periods of higher than normal load.